-- CPP-115 will be evaluated through the Anticonvulsant Screening Program at the U.S. National Institutes of Health using a variety of recognized and widely accepted animal models for the evaluation of the effectiveness of potential anti-epileptic drugs. - The visual safety of CPP-115 will be evaluated and compared to the only FDA approved GABA aminotransferase inhibitor drug, vigabatrin.
-We hope to demonstrate that CPP-115's enhanced mechanism of enzyme inactivation results in reduced or eliminated visual field defects compared to vigabatrin. - We will complete other safety evaluations including genotoxicity and cardiac safety. - We, through our CPP-109 collaborator, Stephen Dewey, Ph.D. at The North Shore LIJ Hospital, will conduct studies to demonstrate CPP-115's effectiveness in extinguishing the reinstatement of addictive behavior.
+- CPP-115 is being evaluated through the Anticonvulsant Screening Program at the U.S. National Institutes of Health using a variety of recognized and widely accepted animal models for the evaluation of the effectiveness of potential anti-epileptic drugs. - The visual safety of CPP-115 is being evaluated and compared to the only FDA approved GABA aminotransferase inhibitor drug, vigabatrin.
+We hope to demonstrate that CPP-115's enhanced mechanism of enzyme inactivation results in reduced or eliminated visual field defects compared to vigabatrin. - · Genotoxicity and cardiac safety evaluations are on-going. - Through our CPP-109 collaborator, Stephen Dewey, Ph.D. at The North Shore Long Island Jewish Health System ("LIJ") Hospital, we are conducting studies to demonstrate CPP-115's effectiveness in extinguishing the reinstatement of addictive behavior.
 Dr. Dewey will also conduct a PET imaging study to establish the minimum effective dose of CPP-115 required to modulate cocaine-induced dopamine surges.
 These studies, including an already completed conditioned place preference study, are considered the most predictive studies of a drug's potential utility as a treatment for stimulant addiction.
 Vigabatrin performed well when previously evaluated in these same studies.
-The results of the CPP-115 conditioned place preference study referred to above have already been submitted to a peerreviewed journal for publication.
+The results of the CPP-115 conditioned place preference study referred to above have already been submitted to a peer-reviewed journal for publication.

-Most of the safety studies described above, including results from the first assessments of the comparative retinotoxicity of CPP-115 versus vigabatrin, are expected to be completed by the end of the third quarter of 2010.
+Most of the studies of CPP-115 described above are expected to be completed by the end of the third quarter of 2010.
+We expect to spend approximately \$800,000 to complete all the non-clinical studies of CPP-115 described herein.